joel1di1/android-google-plus-omniauth-tutorial/README.md

 #How to authenticate an Android application to a Rails server with [Omniauth](https://github.com/intridea/omniauth)

 Lately, I have been in charge of the Android application development at elCurator.
 One of the new features we wanted was to be able to sign in with a Google account.
 At first I thought it would be easy to implement it with the Google+ SDK, and theoritically, it was.
-But in practice I ran into several issues which made me think that it is not trivial at all !
+But in practice I ran into several issues which made me think that it is not trivial at all!

 I also noticed that the documentations and tutorials I could find on the web could be a little confusing, and I couldn't find a tutorial for my specific need.